near/NEPs/specs/Standards/Tokens/MultiFunToken.md

     /// Creates a new Fungible Token
     /// Requirements:
-    /// * Caller can only by the main owner
+    /// * Caller can only by the main owner pub fn create_token(&mut self, symbol_info: SymbolInfo);
-    /// * Caller must attach enough NEAR to cover storage cost at the fixed storage price defined in the contract.
-    [#payable]
-    pub fn create_token(&mut self, symbol_info: SymbolInfo);

     /// Deletes a Fungible Token
     /// Requirements:
-    /// * Caller can only by the main owner
+    /// * Caller can be the main owner or the token owner
     /// * Symbol.total_supply == 0
     pub fn delete_token(&mut self, symbol: String);